martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 ## 6. Residual Analysis and Atypical Countries

-Beyond the average relationship captured by the regressions, the **residuals** are used to identify atypical countries.
+Beyond the average relationship captured by the regressions, the **residuals** are used to identify **atypical countries**.

 - A **large positive residual** means that the country’s price level is **higher** than what its wage level would predict (expensive relative to income).
 - A **large negative residual** means that the price level is **lower** than predicted (cheap relative to income).

 Two sets of residuals are obtained:

 1. Residuals from the **nominal wage vs. price** regression.
 2. Residuals from the **real wage vs. price** regression.

 A key empirical result is that:

-- The list of the 10 countries with the largest residuals in the **real wage vs. price** regression differs from the list obtained in the **nominal wage vs. price** regression.
+- the list of the 10 countries with the largest residuals in the **real wage vs. price** regression differs from the list obtained in the **nominal wage vs. price** regression.

 This difference reflects the fact that **nominal and real wages are not colinear**:

-- The gap between nominal and real wages is precisely the effect of the price level.
+- the gap between nominal and real wages is precisely the **effect of the price level**;
-- Countries that move significantly between the two residual rankings are those where the price level plays the most decisive role in transforming nominal income into real purchasing power.
+- countries that move significantly between the two residual rankings are those where the **price level** plays the most decisive role in transforming nominal income into **real purchasing power**.

 In practical terms, these countries are particularly interesting because:

-- they may appear “high income” in nominal terms but lose much of this advantage once prices are taken into account; or
+- they may appear **“high income”** in nominal terms but lose much of this advantage once prices are taken into account; or
-- they may look modest in nominal terms but deliver surprisingly high purchasing power thanks to low price levels.
+- they may look modest in nominal terms but deliver **surprisingly high purchasing power** thanks to low price levels.[web:7][web:10]

 <img width="1536" height="754" alt="image" src="https://github.com/user-attachments/assets/9139474c-8d03-4b5a-a6fd-97f5bbf00a97" />